s1seven/SAP-DMP/content/setup/README.md

 For maintaining the Attribute for a specific Customer, please have a look at `/UBC/CUSTOMIZING` -> "S1SEVEN" -> "Customer Attributes".
 ![Customizing of Customers - Omit JSON](./assets/figure_49.png)
 The customizing should be pretty straightforward.
 Please note that empty cells for **Company id** or **Customer** can be seen as a "wildcard".

+**Multiple Companies**
+If only one Company was registered in [Proxy Setup with /UBC/S17_SETUP_PROXY](#proxy-setup-with-ubcs17_setup_proxy), the addon chooses the one and only company automatically for transmitting data.
+If more than one company was registered, obviously any point has to define the correct company.
+We recommend to specify a SAP company code for the Proxy while executing the tasklist.
+Thats only an informative field, but a flexible way to link SAP companies to S1SEVEN company ids without any logic or configuration change after all.

+> If multiple Companies were registered, it is **mandatory** to add some logic to choose the proxy.

+In the new BO class you will create below, redefine method `choose_proxy_by_input`.
+It is meant to choose from a list of proxies based on given input data.
+Cast the generic input data to the concrete type you chose in your implementation method `create_type_input`.
+See `/UBC/CL_S17_BO_CERT_OUT_IDOCEX` for an example implementation to copy from.

 #### Print program/freestyle integration